Romance is in the air…

 4. Conversation Hearts: If you can’t talk in person, let these classic candies do the talking for you.
 Necco’s classic hearts won’t melt like chocolate and this one-pound bag ensures you’re sweetie will have plenty to share.

 5. I Love You Toilet Paper: It’s hard to hate a poop joke, and you don’t have to with this novelty T.P. that reads, “I love you top to bottom.”
 Head’s up, though–the price is a little steep for only one roll, so consider sending your cutie’s patootie some real luxury potty paper with a similar message.
+If that’s not your kind of humor, your partner’s favorite bathroom supplies like skincare in a particular brand or favorite scent is a safe and sure bet.

 6. Magic Color Scratch Hearts: Send your love 24 black hearts that magically turn into a multi-colored masterpieces when scratched, or scratch your own design and send along the extras for a little arts and crafts fun.